7.3 Bowel Elimination

 Normal Bowel Elimination

 The stomach breaks down ingested food by means of stomach acid and enzymes.
 This product is called chyme.
 Chyme is passed into the small intestine through peristalsis.
 Chemical digestion and absorption of nutrients is the main function of the small intestine.
 The large intestine continues to absorb nutrients and fluid.
 The resulting waste is called feces and is stored in the colon and rectum until the urge to defecate is felt.
-The HCA should monitor the client’s bowel movements and note the frequency, consistency, color, odour and any pain or discomfort experienced during bowel movements.
-This will assist the LPN/RN in adjusting the client’s diet or medications.
+The HCA should monitor the client’s bowel movements and note the frequency, consistency, colour, odour and any pain or discomfort experienced during bowel movements.
+This will assist the nurse in adjusting the client’s diet or medications.

 Watch the video: